 “This move to IDW will enhance the impact this series can have on the English-speaking literary world because IDW has the marketing and sales skills that I lacked on The Leaning Girl.
 I will continue on as the editor and sometime translator of the series”, according to Smith.

 IDW Publishing is regularly recognized as one of the top four comic book publishers in the US.
-Over 80 IDW titles have appeared on The New York Times Best Sellers list.
-In FY2015 alone, IDW published over 500 unique comic book titles and over 250 graphic novels.
+Many IDW titles have appeared on The New York Times Best Sellers list.
+IDW published over 500 unique comic book titles and over 250 graphic novels.

 The Theory of the Grain of Sand was published in November 2016 as a paperback version.
 Newly translated bt Ivanka Hahnenberger and Steve Smith.
 Edited by Steve Smith and Karen Copeland.